 Then they wait for you to apply, and then they make a decision about who to hire.

-You have to think like the customer.
+If you want to make money on Upwork, you have to think like the customer.

 What are they looking for?